 -----END CERTIFICATE-----

-This certificate response will include the “end-entity” STI Certificate requested in the CSR.
+This certificate response will include the STI Certificate requested in the CSR.
 It will also include the complete certificate chain.
 The certificates are encoded with the PEM textual encoding according to RFC 7468, Textual Encodings of PKIX, PKCS, and CMS Structures.

 The SP-KMS shall store the certificate in the STI-CR and make the URL available to the STI-AS.